nterreri/thesis/report/chapter1.md

 of Test Driven Development.

-A top-down system design and implementation was also adopted, with the next largest system abstraction being priorized first in development in order to always have a working system being progressively refined.
+A top-down system design and implementation was also adopted, with the next largest system abstraction being priorized first in order to always have a working system being progressively refined.
 These methodology guidelines where established in accordance with the reccomendations of Brooks (1995, pp.143-144, 200-201, 267-271), Martin (2009, pp.121-133; 2003, chapter 2, 4, 5) and Beck (Beck and Andres, 2014; Beck et al, 2001).